Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 Now with our enhanced workflow, we can continue to implement the final details necessary for our JIT compiler be 100% compatible with our basic interpreter.
-For that we need to retry the read/write syscall until all bytes are written, check if any of the calls return an error and return it to the Rust code, and check if the stdin reached the end-of-file and fallback to the value 0.
+For that we need to retry the read/write syscall until all bytes are written, check if any of the calls return an error and repass it to the Rust code, and check if the stdin reached the end-of-file and fallback to the value 0.

 That is a lot of code to be implemented in assembly.
 But thankfully we not need to!
-We can instead implement every thing in Rust (minus the return of the error)!
+We can instead implement every thing in Rust! (minus the error repass)

 We only need to declare a Rust function with the proper ABI, and call it directly from the assembly.

-Not only it will make implementing all this much easier, we also get a cross-platform implementation for free.
+Not only it will make implementing all this much easier, we also get a cross-platform implementation.

 We can directly copy the code from our interpreter and put in a `extern "sysv64" fn(*const u8)` function, and call it from our generated code.